 The pricing and reimbursement environment for products may change in the future and become more challenging due to, among other reasons, policies advanced by the current or new presidential administrations, federal agencies, new healthcare legislation passed by Congress or fiscal challenges faced by all levels of government health administration authorities.
 Among policy makers and payors in the US and elsewhere, there is significant interest in promoting changes in healthcare systems with the stated goals of containing healthcare costs, improving quality and expanding access to healthcare.
 In the US, the pharmaceutical industry has been a particular focus of these efforts and has been and may in the future be significantly affected by major regulatory or legislative initiatives.
 For instance, while Medicare Part B payment for most drugs has been established at the average sales price of the drug plus 6% (reduced to 4.3% as a result of sequestration), a regulatory change may alter the level of payment for some drugs.
-In a November 20, 2020 interim final rule, Center for Medicare and Medical Services ("CMS") established a "Most Favored Nation" demonstration model that would lower Medicare Part B reimbursement of certain drugs based on international reference prices.
+In a November 20, 2020 interim final rule, Center for Medicare Part B reimbursement of certain drugs based on international reference prices.
 The rule has become subject to judicial challenges, and federal courts have enjoined the rule at this time.
-There is also proposed legislation pending that would establish an international reference pricebased payment methodology.
+There is also proposed legislation pending that would establish an international reference price-based payment methodology.
 We expect we, our collaboration partners or those commercializing products with respect to which we have an economic interest or right to receive royalties may experience pricing pressures in connection with the sale of drug products, due to the trend toward managed healthcare, the increasing influence of health maintenance organizations and additional legislative enactments.